pardot/api-docs/docs/index.md

 * If you have a question about the API, feel free to [open a ticket](https://pardot.desk.com/) with our Support team.
 * To report an inconsistency in the documentation, please [open an issue on GitHub](https://github.com/Pardot/api-docs/issues).
 [Pull requests](https://github.com/Pardot/api-docs/pulls) are welcome as well!
 * If you've written your own library or wrapper for Pardot's API, submit a [pull request](https://github.com/Pardot/api-docs/pulls) updating the `index.md` file with a link to your repository, and we'll be glad to consider linking it up.
-* If you want to see what's changed recently in the API or the documentation, please go visit the [Release Notes](kb/release-notes).
+* For the latest information on updates to the API and related documentation, refer to the [Release Notes](kb/release-notes).

 ## Using the API